 What if your client is kinky?
 Kinky sex is no longer some underground practice on the fringes of society.
 But what is BDSM?
 Why do people do it?
 How do you help clients navigate desire, fantasy, trauma, consent, boundaries, and reality?
 How do kinky folks form identities and non-traditional partnerships around these sexual practices?
 We will define and demystify common practices and discuss the physical and psychological aspects of kink.
 We will also tackle some challenging issues from grappling with the taboo of submission to negotiating power dynamics from a feminist perspective.

 How do people create and nurture non-traditional partnerships and sexual practices, and how can therapists assist their clients on their journeys?
-In this training, Tristan Taormino will cover two relevant topics for the modern therapist: consensual non-monogamy and BDSM.
-Tristan will define different styles of non-monogamy, from solo polyamory to mono/poly and share stories from the 100+ people she interviewed for her book Opening Up.
+In this training, Tristan Taormino will define different styles of non-monogamy, from solo polyamory to mono/poly and share stories from the 100+ people she interviewed for her book Opening Up.
 What are the differing needs of someone new to an open marriage versus a polyamory veteran?
 She’ll discuss common issues and challenges—from “new relationship energy” and time management to jealousy and agreement violations as well as tools and strategies for conflict resolution and success.
 This training is designed to help you learn about non-monogamous traditional practices so you can better support your clients as they explore more authenticity and fulfillment in their lives.

 Are you on a mission and a budget?
 We all want to make the world a better place through our work, but we also have to address real-world business issues in order to create sustainable careers.
 Learn how to clearly identify your values and craft a mission statement for your work.
 Get tools for making your work more competent, inclusive, and accessible to a diverse array of clients.
 Identify and address how your values and vision may come into conflict with capitalism.
 Get specific strategies for promotion, branding, and marketing.
 Find out how to raise your public profile by harnessing professional networks, media relationships, and web-based tools and social media.
 Explore ways to integrate and balance your vision and politics with your business practices.